jrwieland/TaraniTunes-v4.x/Grayscale Radios/README.md

 ### Installation

 1. On your computer:
-	1. Edit both `iTunes_player.lua` and `itunes.lua` to have your desired amount of playlists.
-Detailed instructions are in the file(s) comments.
-Place both files in the `/SCRIPT/TELEMETRY` directory on your SD card.
+	1. Edit `iTunes.lua` to have your desired amount of playlists.
+Place the file in the `/SCRIPT/TELEMETRY` directory on your SD card.

 	2. Create a folder "lists" under /SOUNDS